CIA activities in Guatemala: 1980s

 The CIA provided intelligence to the army for its long war against guerrillas, farmers, peasants and other opponents.
 The CIA station chief in Guatemala from 1988 to 1991 was a Cuban American.
 He had about 20 officers with a budget of about $5 million a year and an equal or greater sum for "liaison" with Guatemalan military.
 His job included placing and keeping senior Guatemalan officers on his payroll.
 Among them was Alpirez, who recruited others for CIA.
 Alpirez's intelligence unit spied on Guatemalans and is accused by human rights groups of assassinations.

 In the latter stages of the thirty-six-year Guatemalan Civil War (1960–1996), however, the CIA helped reduce the incidence and number of the violations of the human rights of Guatemalans; and, in 1983, thwarted a palace coup d’ état, which allowed the eventual restoration of participatory democracy and civil government; the resultant national election was won by Democrácia Cristiana, the Christian Democracy party, and Marco Vinicio Cerezo Arévalo became President of the Republic of Guatemala (1986–91).

-It must be noted that the reasons for the human rights related activities were due to the increase of abductions and deaths of Guatemalan citizens that were tied to politics.
+The reasons for the human rights related activities were due to the increase of abductions and deaths of Guatemalan citizens that were tied to politics.
 There were reports from the UN Human Rights Commission Special Rapporteur (Lord Colville) that stated that Guatemala did violate basic rights but was improving.
 It was recorded that about 500 Guatemalan citizens were killed in the year 1983, many which were deaths tied to the government.
 In the same year about 300 people vanished, which were linked to politics, government, and guerrillas.
 The killings were a result of the tit for tat battle between the government and guerrilla forces.
 According to a CIA analysis document reporting on the increase rate of assassinations and disappearances these deaths and kidnappings were intended to suppress political opposition within Guatemala on each side.
 The documents states, "Guatemalan guerrillas have regularly murdered the administrators of large farms (fincas), as well as military commissioners in rural villages.
 Government security services have employed assassination to eliminate persons suspected of involvement with the guerrillas or who are otherwise left-wing in orientation.
 Certain army commanders traditionally have fought the insurgents by kidnapping and murdering indigenous people and country folk suspected of collaborating with them".
 The civil war ended in 1996.
 160,000 people were killed, and 40,000 forced disappearances occurred during the war.
 Amongst the missing were men, women, and children who were subjected to interrogation, torture, and execution.
 The Guatemala government and death squads were responsible for 93% of civilian executions during the war.